Hertlein-Whitehead Visiting Scholars Program

 Visiting scholars must reside within a short driving distance during the award period.

-When a Hertlein-Whitehead Visiting Scholar publishes work resulting from the study period, the Library will appreciate acknowledgment of the award’s benefit as well as a copy of the publication(s) for our collection.
+When a Hertlein-Whitehead Visiting Scholar publishes work resulting from the study period, the curator will appreciate acknowledgment of the award’s benefit as well as a copy of the publication(s) for our collection.

-Within one year of the conclusion of the Library visit, Hertlein-Whitehead Visiting Scholars should send a brief written report (one to two pages) to the Curator of Special Collections and University Archivist describing the extent of the research conducted and its value to the scholar’s overall project.
+Within one year of the conclusion of the library visit, Hertlein-Whitehead Visiting Scholars should send a brief written report (one to two pages) to the Curator of Special Collections describing the extent of the research conducted and its value to the scholar’s overall project.

 Opportunities on Campus

-Visiting scholars may arrange with University departments or the University Library to offer a lecture or presentation on their research subject during the award period.
+Visiting scholars may arrange with university departments or the library to offer a lecture or presentation on their research subject during the award period.

 • Curriculum vitae